 Each ride is inexpensive at this non-profit amusement, and the primary mission of the foundation behind the carousel is to bring the community closer together with a fun thing to do.
 The carousel is available to rent for large groups, and the Salem Riverfront Carousel organization hosts various adult-themed soirees throughout the year.

 3. Schreiner's Iris Gardens

-Approximately seven miles north of downtown, Schreiner's Iris Gardens are world renowned for their flowering displays.
-A generational love for irises has built this family business from the ground up into a popular retailer of live plants and seeds.
-One of the main community attractions of the gardens, however, comes every May during the blooming season.
+Schreiner's Iris Gardens are world-renowned for their flowering displays, located approximately seven miles north of downtown.
+A generational love for irises built this family business from the ground up into one of the largest growers of irises in the country.
+However, one of the main community attractions of the gardens comes every May during the blooming season.

-Throughout the month of May, the 10-acre show garden at Schreiner's is open for the public to enjoy.
+The 10-acre show garden at Schreiner's is open to the public throughout May.
 For a small price of admission, the park-like gardens are open all day during their full bloom.
-During this colorful display, expect to see photographers and painters capturing the scene.
+Expect to see photographers and painters capturing the scene during this colorful display.
 It's also a popular destination to celebrate Mother's Day weekend.

 4. Enchanted Forest